jackbush/canvas-experiments/README.md

 ### Linting
 ---
-There's not a linter, but if you run `npm test` it'll check the front-end Javascript files against [Happiness guidelines](https://github.com/JedWatson/happiness) and maybe give you some pointers.
+There's not a proper linter, but if you run `npm test` it'll check the front-end Javascript files against [Happiness guidelines](https://github.com/JedWatson/happiness) and maybe give you some pointers.

 ### Deployment
 ---
-Deployment is done through NPM using itself, Bower and Gulp.
-Bower installation is set as a post-install script with NPM, then Gulp compiles and serves everything.
+Deployment is done with Gulp, but it runs through NPM for simplicity.
 The deployment task can be tested locally by running.

 ```
 $ npm start